toggledbits/SiteSensor/README.md

 ## Introduction ##

-SiteSensor is a plugin for Vera home automation system controllers that periodically makes requests of a remote
+SiteSensor is a plugin for Vera home automation controllers that periodically makes requests of a remote
 server.
 Based on the response, it sets its "tripped" state (acting as a SecuritySensor device), and can also store parsed values from JSON data.
 This makes it possible to use a remote RESTful API without writing a plugin.